eunomia-bpf/bpf-developer-tutorial/src/31-goroutine/README.md

 The bundled fo program was compiled using go 1.17.0.
 The executable and source could be found at folder `go-server-http`.

-This example traces the state switch of goroutines, and prints the corresponding state goid, pid and tgid.
+This example traces the state switch of goroutines, and prints the corresponding state, goid, pid and tgid.

 ```console
 root@mnfe-pve:~/bpf-developer-tutorial/src/31-goroutine# ecc goroutine.bpf.c goroutine.h